Michael Jecks

-Michael Jecks (born 1960, Surrey) is an English writer of historical mystery novels.
+Michael Jecks (born 1960) is an English writer of historical mystery novels.

 Early life

 The son of an actuary, and the fourth of four brothers, Jecks worked in the computer industry before becoming a novelist full-time in 1994 after he was fired from his last position.
 He, his wife, daughter and son live in northern Dartmoor.

 Career

 Jecks has written a series of novels featuring Sir Baldwin Furnshill, a former Knight Templar, and his friend Simon Puttock, Bailiff of Lydford Castle.
 He founded The Medieval Murderers, a speaking and entertainment group of historical writers including Bernard Knight, Ian Morson, Susanna Gregory, Phillip Gooden and CJ Sansom.
 The group has developed to collaborate on their books written as linked novellas, each book with a consistent theme, under the brand of The Medieval Murderers.
 More recently he helped create the Historical Writers' Association.

 A member of the Society of Authors and Royal Literary Society, Jecks was the Chairman of the Crime Writers' Association in 2004–05.
 In 2005 he became a member of the Detection Club.
 From 1998 he organised the CWA Debut Dagger competition for two years, helping unpublished authors to win their first contracts.
 He was shortlisted for the Theakston's Old Peculiar Best Novel of the Year prize in 2007.
 He also judged the CWA/Ian Fleming Steel Dagger Award for three years.